 - Application of topical imidazoles can be painful in some instances where there is particularly bad inflammation.

-- Terbinafine is associated with loss of taste (all four areas), particularly in underweight or elderly patients.
+- Terbinafine is associated with loss of taste.

 Further reading & references

 - Fungal skin infections; DermNet NZ